 On Wednesday 31 January, WEB held the first of our Show and Tell sessions at Bristol University School of Education, hosted by Dr Lorna Smith.
 Teachers from Marlborough College, Badminton School, Red Maids High and Bristol Grammar School met to share ideas for the teaching of poetry, prose fiction, prose non-fiction, and script.
 It was … Continue reading Our first Show and Tell

-UCAS has now published the Educational Information Profile (EIP) for the AFA in Creative Writing.
-This means the course is now a Recognised Programme, alongside just two other similar courses: the alternative programmes run by Bedales and Sevenoaks.
-We recommend that students mention the AFA in their personal statements when applying through UCAS.
-Admissions Tutors … Continue reading UCAS: Recognised Programme
+UCAS has now published the Educational Information Profile (EIP) for the AFA in Creative Writing, alongside just three other courses: the programmes run by Bedales, Sevenoaks, and the one run in a partnership between Goldsmith’s College and Colfe’s School, London. .
+We recommend that students mention the AFA in their personal statements when applying through … Continue reading UCAS: Recognised Programme

 In the recently published Issue 15 of NATE’s Teaching English, David Briggs reflects on his rewarding experiences with A Level Creative Writing, and the replacement course which he and Andrew Jamison have designed following the DFE’s scrapping of the A Level. https://www.nate.org.uk/magazine-journals/